profalakbear/gostrapper/README.md

 ## Flags

 1. -p  Absoulute path of the target location of the project that you want to create in.
-Example -p ./project
+Example ```bash -p ./project
 2. -s  Absolute path of the structe.txt file.
-Example -s ./structure.txt
+Example ```bash -s ./structure.txt
 3. -m  Go Module path.
 This flag is optional while you create your project inside the go workspace.
-But if you are willing to create you project outsite of the go workspace, you should provide this option too.
-Example -m project/gomodule/path(ATTENTION TO THIS FLAG).
+But if you are willing to create you project outsite of the go workspace, you should provide this option too(ATTENTION TO THIS FLAG).
+Example ```bash -m project/gomodule/path

 ## Usage